Full-service payroll, built for review

 Payroll runs

-Regular payroll, off-cycle checks, bonuses, contractor-only runs, final pay, multiple schedules, and unlimited run preparation.
+Regular payroll, off-cycle checks, bonuses, contractor-only runs, final pay, and multiple schedules.

 Taxes and filings